seulkiu/seulkiu/README.md

 ### I'm a UX/UI Designer & Publisher

 - 🌱 I’m currently learning on : SVG and JavaScript
-- 📫 How to reach me: Gmail
+- 📫 How to reach me: alxsm90@naver.com
 - ⚡ Fun fact: I'm Youtuber